Preparation of the Dossier

 - Specifically, what is in the dossier and who puts it together?

 The dossier is a summary of the body of work during the period of review presented for review.
 Departments often have a designated staff member who works with the chair and the candidate in assembling the dossier.
-The candidate’s performance in each of the designated categories in question #4 (administration/management of programs, professional competence, university and public service, teaching and/or research (optional)) will be described by the candidate, either in a Candidate's Statement (UCD 220-IV F. 2) to be optionally included in the dossier, or in a separate document that is not included in the dossier, but does go to the chair and the approved Peer Group.
-The candidate supplies information of performance in the various categories, including supporting documents (program evaluations, syllabi, etc.).
+The candidate’s performance in each of the designated criteria (administration/management of programs, professional competence, university and public service) maybe described by the candidate in a Candidate's Statement (UCD 220-IV F. 2).

 In the case of promotions, extramural reviewers are contacted by the department chair, and their confidential letters in response are part of the dossier.
 A list of all of the external reviewers solicited, with notation as to whether they were suggested by the candidate or the department, and whether they responded, is also included for department and committee review.
 This list is a confidential document and is therefore not reviewed by the candidate.
 A position description, organizational chart, list of evaluations of teaching (if any), list of teaching activities (if any), complete list of publications (if applicable), and a list of grants, honors and awards are also included in the dossier.
 Supporting documentation might include copies of publications and teaching evaluations; see Checklist for Merits and Promotions for the title series for a complete list.